-The focus of this block shifts to attachment.
-This block is concerned with the ways in which the fabric of the social world – the attachments between people and between people and things – is constantly made and remade through human activity and the interaction between people.
+The focus of this block shifts to attachment as the fabric of the social world.
+Attachments between people and between people and things – are constantly made and remade through human activity and the interaction between people.
 In the process of making such attachments, it is not only social worlds that are made but the individuals who inhabit these worlds.
-You'll be examining how attachments are made, and sometimes broken, by paying careful attention both to the emotions and feelings as well as the material, technical arrangements involved.
-These processes are illuminated by a number of case studies including reality television, marketing and family intimacy.
+You'll examine how attachments are made, and sometimes broken, by paying careful attention to the emotions and feelings as well as the material and technical arrangements involved.
+These processes are illustrated in case studies including reality television, marketing and family intimacy.

 In this block, the focus is on how individual behaviour is shaped and regulated in social worlds.
 This block retains a focus on the material world and the role of culture in ‘mediating’ or making sense of social experience to explore how behaviour is shaped by, among other things, habit, knowledge and example, legislation, advice books and self-help reality television shows.
 The social processes involved are explored in the context of examples including self-service shopping, personal finance, war and extreme situations, all of which are designed to explore how social worlds work and how they sometimes fail.

 In this final teaching block, the material aims to develop skills that will help you complete the end-of-module project-based assessment, which are also transferable to a range of different employment settings.
 You'll be taught how to design a research question, carry out a literature-based research project, and write and give feedback on an academic blog.

 Making social worlds has relevance to a wide range of employment situations including public administration, health and social services, education, business, and other private and public sector organisations.
 It offers students the opportunity to develop transferable skills, such as the ability to gather, analyse and present written information to different audiences, including online; present reasoned arguments; plan and design research; and give and receive constructive feedback as part of a team.